FAQ

 The mission of Preble Street is to provide accessible barrier-free services to empower people experiencing problems with homelessness, housing, hunger, and poverty and to advocate for solutions to these problems.

-Preble Street is a nonprofit human service agency serving the most vulnerable people in Maine since 1975 through innovative, best-practice, client-centered programs.
-In addition to the largest direct service emergency food program in northern New England, Preble Street operates low-barrier programs throughout Maine providing 24/365 services for individuals and families, including homeless youth, women, veterans, and survivors of human trafficking, driven by its mission to meet urgent needs, empower people to move beyond the crises in their lives, and advocate for solutions to homelessness, hunger, and poverty.
+Preble Street is a nonprofit social service agency, serving vulnerable people in Maine since 1975 through innovative, best-practice, client-centered programs.
+In addition to the largest direct service emergency food program in northern New England, Preble Street operates low-barrier programs throughout Maine, providing 24/365 services to homeless youth, women, veterans, and survivors of human trafficking.
+Its mission to meet urgent needs, empower people to move beyond the crises in their lives, and advocate for solutions to homelessness, hunger, and poverty drives Preble Street.

-As an independent organization, we are committed to utilizing all available resources, cultivating partnerships, and exploring new and better ways to serve people experiencing poverty, advocating for issues impacting the people we serve, and safeguarding the wellbeing of the community.
+As an independent organization, we are committed to utilizing all available resources, cultivating partnerships, and exploring new and better ways to serve people experiencing poverty.
+We advocate for issues impacting the people we serve, bolstering the wellbeing of the community.

 Preble Street was founded in 1975 by Joe Kreisler.
-Read more about the history of Preble Street here.
+Read more about Joe and the history of Preble Street here.

 Currently 55% of Preble Street funds come from public sources, including federal, state, county, and municipal funds.
 The other 45% is from private sources including individuals, foundations, businesses, and civic, fraternal, and religious organizations.
 In addition, over $2,100,000 worth of in-kind donations (food, clothing, personal hygiene items, etc.) help us meet the basic needs of the people we serve.